|

 ||

-'Revs' |
+Revs |

-Number of revolutions of the Machine. |
+Number of revolutions, or number of machine-cycles. |

 ||